-As a result of its non-binding nature, no financial obligations should be included in a Letter of Collaboration.
-For step-by-step instructions, please follow these guidelines below.
+As a result of its non-binding nature, no financial obligations should be included in a LoC.

-A general Letter of Collaboration may be initiated by the partner institution or by OSU.
+An LoC is initiated by an OSU faculty member.
 Please note that any deviations to the LoC template may require the agreement to be sent to Contract Services for review.
-This will result in a longer processing timeline.

-For assistance with your LoC, please contact Debbie Parkins in International Programs at Deborah.Parkins@oregonstate.edu or (541) 737-1503.
+For assistance with your LoC, please contact Debbie Parkins in International Affairs (IA) at Deborah.Parkins@oregonstate.edu or (541) 737-1503.

 Steps for Completing a Letter of Collaboration